 - Some people have seizures while they are awake ('awake' seizures).
 Some have seizures while they are asleep ('asleep' or 'nocturnal' seizures).
-These names do not describe the type of seizure, just when they happen. - Some people have more than one type of seizure.

-- Most seizures happen suddenly and without warning, last a short time (seconds or minutes) and stop by themselves. - Although people can be injured during a seizure, most people don't hurt themselves and don't usually need to go to hospital or see a doctor. - See page 10 for when to call for a help. - There are two main types of seizure: focal seizures and generalised seizures.
-For more information on seizure types visit epilepsysociety.org.uk/seizure-types
+These names do not describe the type of seizure, just when they happen. - Some people have more than one type of seizure. - Most seizures happen suddenly and without warning, last a short time (seconds or minutes), and stop by themselves. - Although people can be injured during a seizure, most people don't hurt themselves and don't usually need to go to hospital or see a doctor.
+See page 3 for when to call for an ambulance.

+• There are two main types of seizure: focal seizures and generalised seizures.

+Visit epilepsysociety.org.uk/seizure-types

-The following pages describe different types of seizures and what you can do to help.
+The following information describes different types of seizures and what you can do to help.